 When the RACH-less HO is configured, after the UE has received uplink grant, the UE sends the RRCConnectionReconfigurationComplete message (C-RNTI) to confirm the handover, along with an uplink Buffer Status Report, and/or UL data, whenever possible, to the target eNB.
 The target eNB verifies the C-RNTI sent in the RRCConnectionReconfigurationComplete message.
 The target eNB can now begin sending data to the UE.
 The handover procedure is completed for the UE when the UE receives the UE contention resolution identity MAC control element from the target eNB.

 11a/b In case of DAPS Handover, the target eNB sends the HO SUCCESS message to the source eNB to inform that the UE has successfully accessed the target cell.
-In return, the source eNB sends the last SN STATUS TRANSFER message to the target eNB as described in step 8 and the normal data forwarding follows as defined in 10.1.2.3.
+In return, the source eNB sends the SN STATUS TRANSFER message for E-RABs configured with DAPS for which the description in step 8 applies, and the normal data forwarding follows as defined in 10.1.2.3.

+NOTE The uplink PDCP SN receiver status and the downlink PDCP SN transmitter status are also conveyed for E-RABs with RLC-UM in the SN STATUS TRANSFER message in step 11b, if configured with DAPS.

+NOTE The source eNB may omit sending the SN STATUS TRANSFER message if none of the E-RABs of the UE is configured with DAPS or shall be treated with PDCP status preservation.

 12 The target eNB sends a PATH SWITCH REQUEST message to MME to inform that the UE has changed cell.